Compose

 What is Docker Compose?

-Docker Compose is a tool that lets you define and run multi-container applications using a simple YAML file called docker-compose.yml
+Docker Compose is a tool that lets you define and run multi-container applications using a simple YAML file called docker-compose.yml.
+This file describes the services, networks, and volumes needed for your application.

 With Docker Compose, you can start all your containers with a single command, making it easier to manage complex applications.